 The CALL is a source for campus Academic Personnel procedures that pertain to personnel reviews (appointments, merits, promotions, appraisals, career review, quinquennials).
-For Non Senate appointees, refer to the Dean's office for local policies and procedures.
+For Non Senate appointees, refer to the non-senate call and the Dean's office for local policies and procedures as appropriate.